Skip to Content

 Gas Powered Walk Behind – Push Mower

-The walk-behind gas-powered push mower is the entry-level gas-powered mower.
-Gas power brings some significant power advantages and, of course, the ability to cut grass all day long.
+The walk-behind gas-powered push mower is an entry-level gas-powered mower.
+Gas power brings some significant advantages and, of course, the ability to cut grass all day.
 The entry-level mower typically has small engines and is not driven, meaning they only move if the user pushes it along.

 Ideal for – Medium size flat yards with heavier grass types.

-This is, as you’ve guessed, a gas-powered mower with a powered drive system (known as a self-propelled or self-drive mower) and that makes them the most desirable and ubiquitous model.
+As you’ve guessed, this is a gas-powered mower with a powered drive system (a self-propelled or self-drive mower), making them the most desirable and ubiquitous model.
 The great advantage is, of course, the ease of use.
 The self-drive means the operator needs only to guide and turn the mower.
-It is, as you can imagine, excellent for more extensive laws with lots of open spaces.
+As you can imagine, it is excellent for more extensive laws with many open spaces.

 Self-propelled (rear-drive) – Rear-drive is excellent for hilly yards.